-Significant matters identified by the ECR and any consistent themes are addressed as part of the annual technical training programme and updates for the practice.
-This includes timely feedback to the practice through quarterly Quality-in-Practice webcasts and issuing additional or revised guidance to assist teams.

-Any additional guidance is generally issued though the fortnightly technical update email and is reinforced within business units by specifically designated partners and champions through a variety of mechanisms, including webcasts, breakfast briefings, group meetings and voicemails.
+These matters, along with any consistent themes, are included in the annual technical training programme and updates for the practice including feedback through the quarterly Qualityin-Practice webcasts and fortnightly technical update emails.
+We also issue additional or revised guidance to assist teams, where this is necessary.
+This is reinforced by specifically designated partners and champions in each business unit using a variety of mechanisms including breakfast briefings, group meetings and voicemails.